fabiojbg/CorrectMe.Web/README.md

 *   **Internationalized UI:** The user interface is available in English and Portuguese (Brazil).
 *   **Theme Toggle:** Switch between Light and Dark themes for comfortable viewing.
 *   **Local API Key Storage:** Securely store your LLM API key locally in your browser via the Settings modal.
+*   **OpenRouter Free Model Selection:** Choose from a list of available free models provided by OpenRouter.ai directly within the Settings modal.
 *   **Streaming Responses:** Corrections are streamed back for a more responsive experience.

 ## How it Works